Purifiers (Marvel Comics): Membership

-The Choir

-In X-Force #4 using a brainwashed Wolfsbane, the Purifiers obtained Angel's wings.
-Using the blood from them, they were able to extract Apocalypse's techno-organic strain and grafted the strain into a group of Purifiers, some willing and some not.
-Those that received the grafts grew techno-organic wings very similar to Angel's Archangel wings.
-This group was dubbed "The Choir" and was created to "strike down Satan's spawn with God's own might".
-One of the Purifiers known only as "Gabriel" is the first to receive the graft and does so willingly and is appointed leader of the Choir by Father Risman.
-Gabriel and two other members of the Choir escaped Archangel's massacre of the Choir.
+The Purifiers were founded and initially led by William Stryker, with Matthew Risman succeeding him following his death.
+Stryker's son Jason Stryker later assumed leadership of the Purifiers.
+Bastion was recruited into the Purifiers after they recovered his head and resurrected him.
+Cameron Hodge, Donald Pierce, Bolivar Trask, Graydon Creed, and Steven Lang were resurrected by the Purifiers and recruited into their ranks.
+Reverend Craig, a pastor and Wolfsbane's father, was a member of the Purifiers until Wolfsbane killed him.
+The Choir are a subgroup of the Purifiers who were given techno-organic wings similar to those of Archangel.
+Other agents of the Purifiers include Benedict Ryan and Adam Harkins, creator of the Choir.

 Powers and abilities

-Being baseline humans, the Purifiers possess no superhuman abilities to speak of, relying on superior technology in their genocidal campaign against mutants.
+Being baseline humans, the Purifiers possess no superhuman abilities, relying on superior technology in their genocidal campaign against mutants.
 The Purifiers possess a variety of deadly armaments and munitions, some more conventional weapons like assault rifles, flamethrowers, and anti-tank rockets, as well as more advanced and expensive equipment like vibranium-based weaponry.
-The group also used the knowledge contained within Nimrod's memory banks to great effect, although that advantage was lost when the Sentinel reactivated and destroyed its keepers, before being defeated by the New X-Men.
+The group also used the knowledge contained within Nimrod's memory banks to great effect, although that advantage was lost when Nimrod reactivated and destroyed its keepers, before being defeated by the New X-Men.

-The Purifiers are all highly trained, and have been shown to be capable of holding their own against both O.N.E. troopers and the X-Men.
+The Purifiers are all highly trained, and have been shown to be capable of holding their own against the X-Men.
 The group also possesses links to allied churches all over the world, and their membership includes corporate elites, political figures and intelligence personnel.
 This allows the Purifiers to avoid reprisals from law-enforcement agencies for their terrorist actions.

-Other versions

-An alternate universe incarnation of the Purifiers from Earth-1610 appear in the Ultimate Marvel imprint.